Support and Treatment

 Homelessness Initiative Program

 CMHA provides rent subsidies and housing support to individuals who are homeless or who are at risk of homelessness.
-The goal of the housing program is to provide safe, affordable, permanent housing options.
+Subsidized housing is available throughout Oxford County.

 Court Support, Court Diversion and Community Treatment Court